teropa/hiccups/README.md

 --------------------------------

-While best practices for how to include external ClojureScript libraries don't really exist yet, one options is to drop the [Hiccups jar](http://clojars.org/repo/hiccups/hiccups/0.1/hiccups-0.1.jar) in `$CLOJURESCRIPT_HOME/lib`.
+While best practices for how to include external ClojureScript libraries don't really exist yet, one option is to drop the [Hiccups jar](http://clojars.org/repo/hiccups/hiccups/0.1/hiccups-0.1.jar) in `$CLOJURESCRIPT_HOME/lib`.
 This will make Hiccups available to the command line compiler script as well as the REPL when launched via `script/repl` or `script/repljs`.